redis/redis/README.md

 Source code layout
 ---

-The Redis Community Edition root directory just contains this README, the Makefile which calls the real Makefile inside the `src` directory and an example configuration for Redis Community Edition and Redis Community Edition Sentinel.
-You can find a few shell scripts that are used in order to execute the Redis Community Edition, Redis Community Edition Cluster and Redis Community Edition Sentinel unit tests, which are implemented inside the `tests` directory.
+The Redis root directory just contains this README, the Makefile which calls the real Makefile inside the `src` directory and an example configuration for Redis and Redis Sentinel.
+You can find a few shell scripts that are used in order to execute the Redis, Redis Cluster and Redis Sentinel unit tests, which are implemented inside the `tests` directory.

 Inside the root are the following important directories:

-* `src`: contains the Redis Community Edition implementation, written in C.
+* `src`: contains the Redis implementation, written in C.
 * `tests`: contains the unit tests, implemented in Tcl.
-* `deps`: contains libraries Redis Community Edition uses.
-Everything needed to compile Redis Community Edition is inside this directory; your system just needs to provide `libc`, a POSIX compatible interface and a C compiler.
-Notably `deps` contains a copy of `jemalloc`, which is the default allocator of Redis Community Edition under Linux.
+* `deps`: contains libraries Redis uses.
+Everything needed to compile Redis is inside this directory; your system just needs to provide `libc`, a POSIX compatible interface and a C compiler.
+Notably `deps` contains a copy of `jemalloc`, which is the default allocator of Redis under Linux.
 Note that under `deps` there are also things which started with the Redis project, but for which the main repository is not `redis/redis`.

 There are a few more directories but they are not very important for our goals here.
-We'll focus mostly on `src`, where the Redis Community Edition implementation is contained, exploring what there is inside each file.
+We'll focus mostly on `src`, where the Redis implementation is contained, exploring what there is inside each file.
 The order in which files are exposed is the logical one to follow in order to disclose different layers of complexity incrementally.

-Note: lately Redis Community Edition was refactored quite a bit.
+Note: lately Redis was refactored quite a bit.
 Function names and file names have been changed, so you may find that this documentation reflects the `unstable` branch more closely.
 For instance, in Redis 3.0 the `server.c` and `server.h` files were named `redis.c` and `redis.h`.
 However the overall